Responsible design isn’t just good for the earth–it’s good for your business, too.

 Are there less harmful materials that serve the same purpose?

 Can the product be sourced and made locally?

 Would this product better serve customers as a service?

 “We have a greater chance of solving complex problems if we work together.”

 Building a Community

-Change can start small, but won’t see any lasting effects until we begin working together.
-If you’re a designer interested in learning more about how you can incorporate responsibility into your work, let’s talk.
+Change can start small, but won’t cause any lasting effects until we begin working together.

-It’s time to take responsible design from concept to reality.
+It’s time to take sustainable design from concept to reality.

 It’s time to make it a Common Matter.